metantz/SimpleLocal-RemoteKeylogger/README.md

 - QWERTZ: de.
 - DVORAK: us.
 - COLEMAK
-- default: qwerty-us
+- default: qwerty-us<br>

-We can change keyboard with:
+You may also change keyboard during `slrk` execution with:
 ```bash
 $setxkbmap dvorak
 ```
+and `slrk` will detects the new layout.